Big Brother Albania season 1: Days 50–57

 The week kicks off as Romina decides to pull a prank on Olsi, letting him know that she is supposedly in love with him.
 Olsi becomes very confused, while Mardiola thinks that Romina does feel something for him but is hiding behind a joke.
 Romina, however, sticks with the prank excuse.

 Arbër decides to cook fish for the other housemates, in what turned out to be the wildest lunch they had in the Big Brother house.
 As they awaited the fish to be served, Mardiola and Ilda, who were facing each other, get in a verbal fight over Mardiola eating the salad from the bowl instead of taking it in her own plate.
 The argument escalates as Mardiola refuses to do so, claiming it tastes better from the "common bowl".
 Ilda is disgusted but Mardiola reiterates by telling Ilda not to let the wine get over her head too quickly.
 The conversation degenerates as Ilda bullies Mardiola over her 162 cm height; however, the conflict erupts when Ilda tells Mardiola that she's not giving a good example to her daughter by walking around in underwear and lying in bed with other men.
 Mardiola throws her glass of water on Ilda's plate and then empties the bowl of salad on her head.
 Ilda smashes her glass of wine on Mardiola's back, but Mardiola responds by throwing the fish plate at Ilda, barely missing her.
 All of the housemates separate and hold them back.
 After this Jerry Springer Show scenario, Mardiola decides to walk off the show, while Ilda remains inside.
-Four hours later, Ilda is given the news that the staff has decided to expel her.
+Four hours later, Ilda is given the news that the staff has decided to expell her.
 The eviction is canceled and the SMS voting money is donated to charity.
 On the Saturday night show, the girls shake hands with each other and apologize to the public and housemates for this incident.
 The girls were spotted singing together in a karaoke bar that same week.

 The Saturday show shakes things up by allowing Juna to enter for 15 minutes in the house.
 A surprised and happy Olsi receives her, while Najada is not impressed.
 Juna thanks Olsi for his rendition of her on the wall, and asks for Astrit to greet her out of the house.
 The two dance their way to the door as Juna's song "Away" plays on the background.